 Why are commitments important?

-Three types of commitments
+Forms of commitments

-There are three types of commitment:
+There are three forms of commitment:

 Public commitments have proven to be even more effective than written ones.
 When someone makes a commitment publicly, they are more likely to take the action, possibly because they feel some peer pressure to do so.